-Our team of clinicians each use a unique style and specialty depending on your story and your goals.
-We treat the entire family and offer services to address: maternal mental health (including infertility, pregnancy and postpartum support), anxiety, trauma, depression and Autism Spectrum Disorders in young adults, teens and children.
+Our clinicians each use a unique style and specialty depending on your story and your goals.
+We treat the entire family and offer services to address: maternal mental health (including infertility, pregnancy and postpartum support), identity exploration, anxiety, trauma and depression in young adults, teens and children.

 At Project Thrive CT, with a focus on the big picture, we make sure that we are treating you as a whole person, and not just as your symptoms.
-Wellness is a combination of mental health, nutrition, exercise, mindfulness, social supports and purpose.
+Wellness is a combination of mental health, nutrition, exercise, mindfulness, social supports, time in nature, and purpose.
 We will create goals, discuss barriers, celebrate small steps and even laugh a little.More About The Practice

 “Finally made the appointment with my therapist at Project Thrive CT and it’s one of the best decisions I have ever made.
 I look forward to talking every week and always leave feeling confident and relaxed.”